jpinzonc/driving_log/README.md

 # Texas driving practice log

-This single-student Flask app follows the supplied Aceable PDF's ten topics and suggested hours.
+This single-student Flask app allow to track 10 topics with different suggested hours.
 Enter session durations in whole minutes; the dashboard shows hours, the 30-hour goal, and the 10-hour nighttime goal.
 Sessions can be edited or deleted, and CSV export includes the student's details and all session fields.

 The template's 120-minute daily cap is enforced across sessions, including concurrent writes.
 Topic targets are suggestions and do not block entry.
 Day/night classification is entered manually.
 This tracker does not generate a signed official PDF.